javirro/backend-template/README.md

 - __DB_PASSWORD__
 - __DB_DATABASE__
 - __DB_PORT__
 - __DATABASE_URL__: Only required if the connection with the DB is done using this configuration method.
+In that case, all previous params are not required.
 - __UI_URL__: Url for the frontend.
 Used for CORS.
 If it is not defined, the default value is `*`

 ## Template structure